 - No meats, especially pork/sausage, beef

-As you might imagine, you should definitely refrain from consuming drugs prior to your ayahuasca retreat.
+As you might imagine, you should definitely refrain from consuming drugs prior to your retreat.
 Drugs refer to chemical/pharmaceutical drugs as well as narcotic substances, including marihuana.
-Depending on the drug, you might need to stop taking it more than two weeks prior to your ayahuasca experience.
+Depending on the drug, you might need to stop taking it more than two weeks prior to your experience.

-Most ayahuasca retreat centers, including the one we work with, will ask you about drug consumption before approving your visit.
+Most retreat centers, including the one we work with, will ask you about drug consumption before approving your visit.
 This is for your own safety; some substance do not interact well with ayahuasca and by understanding what, why and how much you consume, the retreat center is more able to help you in your process.

-Many people that inquire about ayahuasca retreats/ceremonies consume drugs; the fact that you do does not mean you won’t be allowed to participate in a ceremony, however, please be 100% transparent about this when inquiring.
+Many people that inquire about retreats/ceremonies consume drugs; the fact that you do does not mean you won’t be allowed to participate in a ceremony, however, please be 100% transparent about this when inquiring.

-Ayahuasca Diet vs Ayahuasca Dieta: What’s the difference?
+Ayahuasca Diet and Dieta: What’s the difference?

 Though they mean exactly the same thing, just that one is in English and the other in Spanish, their uses differ.

-An ayahuasca diet is what we have already covered.
+An “ayahuasca diet” is what we have already covered.
 That is, what food ingredients and substances you should exclude from your diet, usually 4-14 days prior to your ayahuasca experience.

 In terms of nutrition, the dieta usually consists of potatoes, yucca, rice, sometimes egg and chicken.